 Several points must be borne in mind.
 First, all the general “signs of the times” given in the NT have been fulfilled—and are being fulfilled before our eyes.
 They are, in fact, characteristics of the entire church age.
 Apostasy and unbelief, self-love and sin, wars, rumors of wars, and natural disasters have all been common throughout the church age.
 Practically every generation of Christians since the time of Christ has believed they were seeing the end-times signs fulfilled before their very eyes.
 So how are we to know whether our own time is the true “last days” of Bible prophecy—or just more of the same general apostasy and calamity that have characterized the entire Christian era?

 But look carefully at the context of 2 Thessalonians 2.
 The Thessalonian Christians had been confused and upset by some false teachers (possibly people pretending to speak for the apostle) who were teaching that the persecutions and sufferings they were currently experiencing were the very judgments associated with the day of the Lord.
-(The expression always refers to judgment and usually to a time of apocalyptic judgment—cf. Isaiah 13:9–11; Amos 5:18–20; 1 Thess 5:2–3; 2 Pet 3:10; Rev 6:17; 16:14.)
+(The expression always refers to judgment and usually to a time of apocalyptic judgment—cf. Isaiah 13:9–11; Amos 5:18–20; 1 Thessalonians 5:2–3; 2 Peter 3:10; Revelation 6:17; 16:14.)
 Many in the Thessalonian church, in the midst of their own severe hardship and distress, had evidently believed that lie, and they believed it meant they themselves had become objects of God’s final apocalyptic wrath.
-Obviously, they were deeply troubled by this, for in his earlier epistle, Paul had encouraged them by telling them of the rapture (1 Thess 4:14–17)—the coming of Christ for his church.
-Paul had even instructed them to comfort one another with the promise of Christ’s coming for them (v.
-18).
+Obviously, they were deeply troubled by this, for in his earlier epistle, Paul had encouraged them by telling them of the rapture (1 Thessalonians 4:14–17)—the coming of Christ for his church.
+Paul had even instructed them to comfort one another with the promise of Christ’s coming for them (1 Thessalonians 4:18).

 But now, in a time of severe persecution and trial, the Christians at Thessalonica had fallen prey to the false idea that God was already pouring out His final wrath—and they were among the objects of that wrath.
 They obviously feared they had missed the rapture and were about to be swept away in the final and epochal judgments of the Day of the Lord.